Low-Rank Approximation and Completion of Positive Tensors: Regression with Categorical Variables

 Bioengineered pathways can be represented by a combinatorial regression model, and so it is instructive to apply tensor completion methods.
 In the pathway studied in \cite{lee2013}, there are five predictors $p = 5$, and each predictor has five levels $r_j = 5$ for $j = 1,\ldots,5$.
 The data is categorized into either a training data set or a validation data set, and each respective data set consists of different experiments with explicitly different predictor values (i.e., design elements) used for each; the validation data set was constructed to be a true validation data set for the original model in \cite{lee2013}.

-A comparison of the predicted and measured values for models computed using different approaches is shown in Figure \ref{fig:vio}.
-Sparse Partition Log-Linear is not separately shown because cross-validation chose the $\lambda$ parameter to make the model identical to Partition Log-Linear.
-All of the models were constructed using the data that was designated as the training set in \cite{lee2013}, and the predictions and measured values in Figure \ref{fig:vio} correspond to the data that was designated as the validation set in \cite{lee2013}.
+A comparison of predicted and measured values for models computed using different approaches is shown in Figure \ref{fig:vio}.
+Sparse Partition Log-Linear is not separately shown because cross-validation chose $\lambda$ to make the model identical to Partition Log-Linear.
+All models were constructed using data designated as the training set in \cite{lee2013}, and the predictions and measured values in Figure \ref{fig:vio} correspond to data designated as the validation set in \cite{lee2013}.
 The equipment could not measure values smaller than 0.5, and so measured values and model predictions smaller than this were set to 0.5.

 The predictions of (Sparse) Partition Log-Linear most closely match the measured values.
 Dummy Coding Linear (i.e., model in \cite{lee2013} using \cite{aswani2011}) and Alternating Least Squares perform less well, and Square Nuclear Norm and Maximum Nuclear Norm do not work well for this data.
 Quantitatively, Spearman's rank correlation coefficient is interesting because we are interested in models that can predict the relative amount of bioproduct for a particular combinatorial design.
 The Spearman correlation coefficient (for measurements above the minimum detectable level of 0.5) is 0.84 for (Sparse) Partition Log-Linear, 0.80 for Alternating Least Squares, 0.75 for Dummy Coding Linear, 0.17 for Maximum Nuclear Norm, and -0.26 for Square Nuclear Norm.
+We also conducted a bias-corrected bootstrap hypothesis test \cite{efron1987} to determine whether the model fit improvement of (Sparse) Partition Log-Linear (as compared to a model computed by the other methods) was statistically significant: This hypothesis test returned (p=0.009) for Alternating Least Squares, (p\textless0.001) for Dummy Coding Linear, (p\textless0.001) for Maximum Nuclear Norm, and (p\textless0.001) for Square Nuclear Norm.
+These results indicate the model fit improvement of (Sparse) Partition Log-Linear is statistically significant.